-Where one or more wheels have wheel spin or if additional traction is needed in sand, deep snow, or loose traction surfaces, activate the 4WD Lock switch by pulling up once and releasing.
+Where one or more wheels have wheel spin or if additional traction is needed in sand, deep snow, or loose traction surfaces, activate the 4WD LOCK switch by pulling up once and releasing.
 This locks the center coupling allowing more torque to be sent to the rear wheels.
-The amber "4WD" light will come on in the cluster.
+The amber "4WD Indicator Light" will come on in the cluster.
 This can be done on the fly, at any vehicle speed.
 To deactivate, simply pull on the switch one more time.
-The cluster light will then go out.
+The "4WD Indicator Light" will then go out.